 If you’re looking for an impressive dessert to serve guest, then this Fig and Walnut Cake is the ticket!
 Topped with fresh figs and walnuts, this eye appealing and drool worthy cake is baked to perfection in 30 minutes!

 What I love about the foodie community is when you ask for suggestions, you get excellent ones!
 I found some fresh figs on my most recent trip to Trader Joe’s this last week.
 I posted in my AR group on Facebook that I had fresh figs and asked if anyone had recommendations as to what I could do with them.

+My foodie friend known as Renee@MKA (My Kitchen Adventures) along with several others made suggestions.
 Renee’s was the perfect one for me however because I was in a baking and sharing mood.
 Yes, this cake went to my office with me on Friday.
 Renee had linked me up to Joy’s blog (Joy the Baker) and her recipes for Fresh Fig and Almond Breakfast Cake.

 I thought walnuts sounded like a perfect match for the figs and I had plenty of them on hand.
 I made other changes such as addition of pure maple syrup, soured almond milk instead of buttermilk and added some cinnamon while leaving out the almond extract.

 This cake had the most gorgeous crumb!
 I was afraid that my 10′ pan wasn’t big enough after pouring the batter in because I still had to top it with the fig and walnuts, but I said what the heck and did it anyway.
 Turned out beautifully, baked through perfectly and was nice and super tall.
 I was a happy camper his also would be great with other fruits like peaches, plums, pears, cherries, and even strawberries!

 Fig and Walnut Cake

 Serves: 8 servings

 1/2 teaspoon cinnamon